Francis Duffy (bishop)

-Francis Duffy (born 21 April 1958) is an Irish Roman Catholic prelate who has served as Archbishop of Tuam since 2022.
+Francis Duffy KC*HS (born 21 April 1958) is an Irish Roman Catholic prelate who has served as Archbishop of Tuam since 2022.

 Early life and education

-Duffy was born in Bawnboy, County Cavan on 21 April 1958, the son of Frank Duffy and his wife Mary Catherine (née Dolan).
+Duffy was born in Bawnboy, County Cavan, on 21 April 1958, the son of Frank Duffy and his wife Mary Catherine (née Dolan).
 He attended primary school at Munlough National School, Bawnboy, and secondary school at St Patrick's College, Cavan, before studying for the priesthood at St Patrick's College, Maynooth, completing a Bachelor of Philosophy and a Bachelor of Divinity.

 Duffy was ordained a priest for the Diocese of Kilmore on 20 June 1982.

 Presbyteral ministry

-Following ordination, Duffy completed a higher diploma in education, before receiving his first diocesan assignment, as a teacher at St Patrick's College, Cavan, where he taught history, religion and Irish between 1983 and 1994.
-He subsequently completed a Master of Arts in history from the National University of Ireland, Maynooth and Master of Education from Trinity College Dublin, before being appointed principal of Fatima and Felim's Secondary School, Ballinamore in 1996.
+In 1983, Duffy completed a higher diploma in education, and was appointed to teach history, religion and Irish at St Patrick's College, Cavan, where he taught history, religion and Irish.
+He left the school in 1994 to undertake further study and completed both a Master of Arts in history from the National University of Ireland Maynooth and a Master of Education from Trinity College Dublin.

+In 1996 he was appointed principal of Fatima and Felim's Secondary School, Ballinamore.

 Duffy was appointed diocesan secretary, financial administrator and chancellor in 2008, as well as communications officer and archivist.
 He was subsequently appointed resident priest in Laragh the following year, during which time he also completed a doctorate in education.